cgranados16/cgranados.dev/apps/blog/src/content/posts/introduction.md

 I graduated from the **Costa Rica Institute of Technology** with a degree in Computer Engineering.
 I then pursued a Master's degree in Project Management at the **University of Barcelona**.
 Now I spend my time learning new skills using a variety of resources, including online courses, books, and tutorials.
 I am also a proactive person and I learn more by doing, so I am always working on new projects.

+### Project Management

+I graduated from the **University of Barcelona** with a Master's degree in Project Management.
+This degree has helped me develop my skills in planning, executing, and closing projects successfully.
+I have also learned how to manage teams effectively and communicate with stakeholders.

 ## Work Experience